-- Small seminar rooms or problem-based learning classrooms, designed for small group work and seminar courses.
-All of these rooms have video technology for remote collaboration, allowing instructors to "beam in" anyone from around the world to join their classroom discussions. - Classrooms with Pod Desks that are designed for quick transitions between lecture and group work.
-These sleek desks can be easily switched for right-handed and left-handed students. - Our popular Tiered Classrooms allow students to participate in large lectures and in small groups around the same table.
-In these rooms, students can charge their devices and computers since all of the tables have built-in power, allowing them to seamlessly continue to work on their devices without running down their batteries. - Our Collaborative Technology Classrooms with tables and screens allow students and faculty to project their work onto the individual table screens as well as the projector screen.
-This facilitates small group activities and presentations. - ➤ Lastly, our Traditional Classrooms have tables and chairs that are flexible, with the ability to roll the furniture, and move and nest it to the side if needed.
+- > Small seminar rooms (112, 208, 210) or group rooms (221, 227, 229, 252, 254), designed for study groups, interactive breakout rooms, and seminar courses.
+All of these rooms have video technology for remote collaboration, allowing instructors to "beam in" anyone from around the world to join their classroom discussions. - ➤ Classrooms with Pod Desks (220, 228) that are designed for quick transitions between lecture and group work.
+These sleek desks can be easily switched for right-handed and left-handed students. - ➤ Our popular Tiered Classrooms (217, 231, 256) allow students to participate in large lectures and in small groups around the same table.
+In these rooms, students can charge their devices and computers since all of the tables have built-in power, allowing them to seamlessly work in face-to-face and digital environments simultaneously. - ➤ Our Collaborative Technology Classrooms (233, 255, 258, 319) with tables and screens allow students and faculty to project their work onto the individual table screens as well as the projector screen.
+This facilitates small group activities and presentations for classes that primarily work in groups. - ➤ Lastly, our Traditional Classrooms (205, 207, 216, 218, 230, 232, 246, 329) have tables and chairs that are flexible, with the ability to roll the furniture, and move and nest it to the side if needed.
 In some of these rooms, the back row is at "bar height," allowing students to stand or sit at the bar stools.